pahihu/mumps/doc/manual.md

 With the help of cascaded replicas you could configure cascading replication where a server node replicates globals to client nodes and any client will be replicated to the server and the other clients.
 Beware of loops in the replication configuration.
+Send and receive timeout could be specified on replication connections with the system parameter `DGP_REPLICA_TIMEOUT`.

 To set replicas issue the following commands: